moralrecordings/perentie/README.rst

 .. image:: example/assets/logo.png

-Perentie is a Lua-based graphical adventure game engine for DOS.
+Perentie is a Lua-based graphical adventure game engine, designed for MS-DOS.
 The design takes several cues from LucasArts' SCUMM and GrimE adventure game engines.

 The engine is still work-in-progress, however a lot of the base functionality has been implemented.
 Try it and see!